robertsoron/moonshot/Assets/Documents/game-design-document.md

 ## Project Concept
 ### 1. Player Control
-You control the architect in this side view game where arrow keys and mouse makes the player moves the player around the screen in all directions
+You control the architect in this side view game where arrow keys and mouse makes the player moves around the screen in all directions
 ### 2. Basic Gameplay
 During the game, the architect can build facilities on the screen and the goal of the game is to build a working moon station
 ### 3. Sound and Effects
 There will be sounds effects when the architect build/destroy facilities and station lifecycle generates sounds.
 Particle effects will be displayed when build/destroy or lifecycle event happens.